Why I Still Sometimes Print Papers: And How I Do It Better?

 Back to the problem: you want to read a paper/book without wasting too much paper.
 Let’s analyze it: 500 pieces of A4 paper cost around 13 PLN.
 The printer toner, which was not produced by the producer, might cost around 0.0153 PLN per page.
 From this, we see the $0.0153 + 0.013 \approx 0.03$ PLN per page (not sheet).

 Printing the 300 A4 page book will cost around $8$ PLN, which might be a little high for a home environment and needs.
-Here comes the idea of this blog post: you print many PDF pages on one A4 page.
+Here comes the idea : you print many PDF pages on one A4 page.
 The standard solution is to print two pages side-by-side on a horizontally oriented paper page.
 This would cut the cost to 4 PLN.

 I believe you can print 4 pages of a typical paper article (2x2 portrait) and keep it readable.